 - Boot pattern pieces (Heel and Toe Lining)

-Using a measuring tape, measure instep from the floor, over the highest part of the foot, and to the floor on the other side.
+Using a measuring tape, measure instep from the floor, over the highest part of the foot (above the arch), and to the floor on the other side.

-Add 2cm to this measurement (to account for seam allowances and ease).
+Add 2cm to this measurement (to account for seam allowance and ease).
 This will be your Adjusted Instep Measurement.